 gas.
 Guido also works on techniques to detect

-galaxies in the very early Universe, and is now pursuing this line of reseach as a postdoc at UCLA, with a focus on JWST observations.
+galaxies in the very early Universe, and is now pursuing this line of reseach as a SNSF Postdoctoral Fellow at the University of Geneva.

 | publications